Best Karaage (Japanese Fried Chicken)

 White rice, shredded cabbage, garnish with lemon wedges and Japanese mayonnaise (Kewpi)

-1. Combine the soy sauce, cooking sake or chinese cooking wine, 5 spices,
+1. Combine the soy sauce, cooking sake or Chinese cooking wine, five-spice,

 5. Remove chicken again for 30 secs, and add back into the oil for another minute.